17 Day Mongolia Winter Expedition

 After this heart-pounding journey, you’ll return home for the night to your cosy ger.
 Settle into your sleeping bag and relax, knowing that after so much fresh winter air you’ll fall asleep in no time!

-Accommodation: Ger Homestay with a Nomadic Family
+Accommodation: Shared ger, Nomadic Family

 Included: Breakfast, Lunch, Dinner